Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Computer Organization & Architecture/Computer Organization & Architecture.md

 **Computer architecture**, is the combination of microarchitecture and ISA; or, it's the computer from a programmer's (mostly low level) perspective.

-🏃 🏃‍♀️🏃‍♂️ Start learning computer orgnization and architecture from [📌 Computer Architecture Overview](👶🏽%20Computer%20Organization%20&%20Architecture%20Basics/📌%20Computer%20Architecture%20Overview.md).
+🏃 🏃‍♀️🏃‍♂️ Start learning computer organization and architecture from [📌 Computer Architecture Overview](👶🏽%20Computer%20Organization%20&%20Architecture%20Basics/📌%20Computer%20Architecture%20Overview.md).

 Enjoy :)

-## Embedded Systems